 Caramel Apple Cheesecake is really quite simple, and the ingredients are easy to find at your local grocery store.
 There are three main parts to this recipe: the crust, the cheesecake filling, and the topping.
 I am going to start with the crust.
 Be sure to preheat your oven to 350°F before you start preparing the cheesecake.

 PRO TIP: When mixing together the ingredients (with a fork) I like to make sure every single graham cracker crumb is coated in butter.
 The butter acts as the binding agent, so when you see cheesecake recipes that have piles of graham cracker left of the plate, it is usually because they were not coated with butter.

 What is a Springform Pan?

-Pour the graham cracker mixture into a 7-inch springform pan.
-A springform pan is the right choice for cheesecake because it has removable sides.
+Press the graham cracker mixture into a 7-inch springform pan.
+A springform pan is a right choice for cheesecake because it has removable sides.
 You won’t have to mess up your dessert by trying to get the cheesecake out of the pan!
 If you do not have a springform pan, I recommend using a disposable pan that you can cut off after your cheesecake is done.
 A second option would be to line a pan with parchment paper, leaving plenty of the paper hanging over the side.
 With some help, you and your extra set of hands can carefully lift the cheesecake out of the pan.

 Please note, if you use a size other than a 7-inch springform pan, the cooking time may need to be adjusted.
 You will know when the cheesecake is done when it is set and not jiggly in the middle.